studioml/studio/docs/ec2_setup.rst

     aws configure

-and enter AWS credentials and region.
+and enter your AWS credentials and region.
 The output format cam be left as None.
 Alternatively, use any method of letting boto3 know the credentials described here: http://boto3.readthedocs.io/en/latest/guide/configuration.html